SaaS Pricing Tiers: A Founder's Guide

 I have priced products badly enough to respect this.
 The temptation as a builder is to list features and slap a number on each plan.
 That produces a pricing page that describes your software instead of selling an outcome.
 The fix is structural, and it is the same for almost every early SaaS.

 This post covers the three-tier skeleton, why you price the middle first, how to choose a value metric, what the anchor tier is really for, and how to test the price before you commit to it.
 If you have not yet found a buyer to price for, start there; then choose between a free trial and freemium and check it against your break-even MRR.
+Then track every pricing change on a founder dashboard.
+For B2B, pre-selling validates the price before you build, and productizing a service gives you real pricing data first.
+And if you sell to developers, developer-tool pricing plays by its own rules.
+And before you can charge in dollars at all, forming a US LLC as a non-resident is the entity step that makes the pricing real.

 Key takeaways